StackStorm/st2docs/docs/source/install/upgrades.rst

 When new versions of |st2| are released, they are published to our APT and Yum repositories.
 You can use standard Linux package management tools to install these upgraded packages.

-As part of the general upgrade procedure, you will need to run scripts to upgrade the Mistral Database prior to restarting |st2| services.
+For StackStorm versions prior to 3.3 then the general upgrade procedure included scripts to upgrade the Mistral Database, prior to restarting |st2| services.
 See below for more details.
 Depending on the versions you are upgrading to and from, you may need to run additional :ref:`migration scripts<migration-scripts-to-run>`.